troglobit/finit/doc/config.md

 whatever the next runlevel is set to be (default 2).
 E.g., generate a `/etc/chrony.conf` and call `initctl enable chronyd`.

+**Options:**

+ - `progress`: display the progress of each script being executed
+ - `sysv`: run only SysV style scripts, i.e., `SNNfoo`, or `KNNbar`, where `NN` is a number (0-99).

+If global debug mode is enabled, the `runparts` program is also called with the debug flag.

 **Limitations:**

-Scripts called from `runparts`, or hook scripts (see below), are limited in what they can do and expect from Finit:

-  1. Finit is single threaded and all scripts executed from these two mechanisms are limited to file system operations (early or late hooks may not have write access!) and standard UNIX programs.
-  2. Thus, it is *not possible* to call `initctl` to query status of services since that calls Finit over the `/run/finit/socket`.
-  3. Confusingly enough, there are some commands to `initctl` that are available; `ls`, `enable`, `disable`, `touch`, `create`, `delete`, and all the `cond` commands.
-Because all these are basically just wrappers for manipulating files (again, write access for early/late hooks may not be available).

-Also, similar to the `/etc/rc.local` shell script, make sure that all your services and programs either terminate or start in the background or you will block Finit.
+Scripts called from `runparts`, or hook scripts (see below), are limited in their interaction with Finit.
+Like the standalone `run` stanza and the `/etc/rc.local` shell script, Finit waits for their completion before continuing.
+None of them can issue commands to start, stop, or restart other services.
+Also, ensure all your services and programs either terminate or start in the background or you will block Finit.

 > **Note:** `runparts` scrips are only read and executed in runlevel S
 > ([bootstrap][]).
 See [hook scripts](plugins.md#hooks) for other ways